Our Training Programmes

 Student applications will open in December 2024, further information for students is available here.

-Supervisor deadline to express interest for funding is 23rd September 2024.
+Supervisor deadline to express interest for funding has now passed.
 Further information is available here.

-Student applications will open in late October 2024.
+Student applications are now open, the deadline is 30th November 2024.
 Further information for students is available here.

 See what our students have to say about convergence science and the programmes we offer.